You are here

-Diversity and Inclusion at Duke Engineering
+Diversity, Equity and Inclusion at Duke Engineering

-Creating a Community of Excellence
+Creating a community of excellence

 At the core of our diversity philosophy is a belief that multicultural learning is truly an integral part of our personal, social and moral growth—as individuals and as a university.

 This is particularly true for engineers, who are charged with developing solutions, processes and products for all people.
-As a result, the Pratt School of Engineering at Duke University embraces the vision that diversity in the classroom and in the laboratory generates better learning outcomes, better citizens and better engineers.
+As a result, we embrace the vision that diversity in the classroom and in the laboratory generates better learning outcomes, better citizens, and better engineers.

 - Recruiting and retaining diverse faculty and staff